aditya-nadkarni/spongecake/README.md

 ## What is spongecake?

-🍰 **spongecake** is the easiest way to launch OpenAI-powered “computer use” agents that scrape, fill out forms, and interact with websites or local apps.
+🍰 **spongecake** is the easiest way to create your own OpenAI Operator that can use computers.
+These agents can scrape, fill out forms, and interact with websites or local apps.
 It simplifies:
 - **Spinning up** a Docker container with a virtual desktop (including Xfce, VNC, etc.).
 - **Controlling** that virtual desktop programmatically using an SDK (click, scroll, keyboard actions).
 - **Integrating** with OpenAI to drive an agent that can interact with a real Linux-based GUI.